olitheolix/azrael/README.rst

 The Workers are little more than standard Physics Engines (currently Bullet) with some wrapper code to interface with Azrael.

-Feel free to drop my a line if you have any questions or suggestions.
+Feel free to drop me a line if you have any questions or suggestions.

 Project Status